Chelyabinsk Russia Travel Guide

 Fresh produce, meats, dairy, baked goods, and some prepared foods.
 A glimpse into local life.

-Italian, Japanese (sushi popular), Georgian (flavorful meat dishes, cheese bread), and Of chinese origin restaurants.
+Italian, Japanese (sushi popular), Georgian (flavorful meat dishes, cheese bread), and Chinese restaurants.

 Variety to suit different tastes.

-Growing options, modern cafes, some classic dishes are vegetable-based.
+Growing options, modern cafes, some traditional dishes are vegetable-based.

 Awareness rising but not universal.
 Carry translated allergy cards.